mathworks/toolboxdesign/README.md

 We also recommend including in your toolbox folder:

 * A `GettingStarted.mlx` file that introduces your users to your toolbox and showcase important workflows.
 This file should give an overview of how to use your toolbox and highlight key functionality.
-Put this file in a `doc` folder under the toolbox directory.
+Put this file in a `doc` folder under the toolbox folder.
 This specific name and location will come in handy later since it ensures your end users will be shown the `GettingStarted.mlx` file when they [install your toolbox](#packaging-and-releasing-your-toolbox).
 * Examples are an effective way for users to learn how to use your toolbox.
-We recommend using MATLAB Live Scripts to show how to use different parts of your toolbox and including them in an `examples` folder under the toolbox directory.
+We recommend using MATLAB Live Scripts to show how to use different parts of your toolbox and including them in an `examples` folder under the toolbox folder.
 This makes it easier for users to explore and try out different code samples.

 Our example toolbox has:

 1. A `doc` folder with a `GettingStarted.mlx` script.
 2. A function for users called `add.m`.
 3. An `examples` folder with MATLAB Live Scripts showing different ways the toolbox can be used.
-4. An internal function, `intToWord.m` that isn't intended for end users.
+4. A private function, `intToWord.m` that isn't intended for end users.

 ``` markdown
 arithmetic/